pivotal/docs-tap/learning-center/install-learning-center.hbs.md

 To install Tanzu Learning Center, see the following sections.

 For general information about Learning Center, see [Learning Center](about.md).
-For information about deploying Learning Center operator, see [Configure the Learning Center operator](getting-started/learning-center-operator.md).
+For information about deploying Learning Center operator, see [Install and configure the Learning Center operator](getting-started/learning-center-operator.hbs.md).

 ## <a id='prereqs'></a>Prerequisites